dead-claudia/thallium/docs/reporter-api.md

 Reporters are called with an event and return possibly a thenable resolved on completion.

 Note that when you create a reporter, especially a standalone one, it should *not* itself depend on Thallium, but merely be a function of report &rarr; update state &rarr; print (if necessary) &rarr; return.
-If you feel you need to depend on Thallium, you should consider wrapping the reporter in a [plugin](./plugins.md) and exposing that.
+If you feel you need to depend on Thallium's state, you should consider wrapping the reporter in a [plugin](./plugins.md) and exposing that.

 ## Events

 There are nine types of events.
-You can check for these using `ev.start()`, `ev.enter()`, and so on, which return `true` if the event is of that respective type or `false` otherwise.
-Note that an event only has one type, so `ev.pass()` and `ev.fail()` cannot both be `true`.
+You can check for these using `report.isStart`, `report.isEnter`, and so on, which return `true` if the event is of that respective type or `false` otherwise.
+You may also check for it with `report.type`, which returns a string name of the type below.
+Note that an event only has one type, so `report.isPass` and `report.isFail` cannot both be `true`.

 - `start` - Marks the start of all running tests, and is the first event fired.
 - `enter` - Marks the start of all child tests within a single test block.
 - `leave` - Marks the end of all child tests within a single test block.
 - `pass` - Marks a passing test block with no children.
 - `fail` - Marks a failing test block with no children.
 The `value` is the error that was thrown, untouched.
-- `skip` - Marks a skipped test block with no children, via `t.testSkip()` or `t.asyncSkip()`.
+- `skip` - Marks a skipped test block with no children, via `t.testSkip()`.
 - `end` - Marks the end of all running tests, and is the last event fired.
 - `error` - An internal/reporter error `value`, provided for pretty-printing and the ability to close resources.
+- `hook` - A hook error info `value`, provided for pretty-printing and the ability to close resources.

+Here's the properties for each event:

+- `start` has no other properties
+- `enter` also has `path`, `duration`, and `slow`
+- `leave` also has `path`
+- `pass` also has `path`, `duration`, and `slow`
+- `fail` also has `path`, `duration`, `slow`, and `value` (the thrown/rejected error)
+- `skip` also has `path`
+- `end` has no other properties
+- `error` has `value` (the thrown/rejected error)
-Each event also has the following properties:
+- `hook` has `value` (the thrown/rejected error), `path`, and the following properties:

-- `_` - A property reserved for internal (ab)use.
-Please leave this alone, and don't rely on anything other than its existence.
+    - `stage` - A string representing the type of hook that failed.
+    - `name` - The name of the function called by the hook
+    - `isBeforeAll` - Whether this is a `beforeAll` hook that failed
+    - `isBeforeEach` - Whether this is a `beforeEach` hook that failed
+    - `isBfterEach` - Whether this is a `afterEach` hook that failed
+    - `isBfterAll` - Whether this is a `afterAll` hook that failed

+Here's what each of the common properties above represent (most events have only some of these):

 - `value` - The value associated with the event, or `undefined` if none was specified above for the event's type.
 - `path` - The path to the test, from the top-most parent to the current test.
-For the base test, this is an empty array.
 Each entry of this array is a location object with `name` representing the name of the associated test and `index` representing the 0-based index of the test.
-- `slow` - The active slow duration for the test.
-This is positive for `pass`, `fail`, and `enter` events, and 0 for all others.
 - `duration` - The time it took for this test to complete.
-This is either 0 or positive for `pass`, `fail`, and `enter` events, and -1 for all others.
+- `slow` - The active slow threshold for the test.

 The `error` event is for handling errors either thrown from Thallium or the reporter itself.
 At this point, it's recommended to close the reporter, as it's no longer safe to continue.
 As an exception, errors from handling `extra` reports are silently ignored for practical reasons (it's an exceptionally complex problem, where I'd have to roll my own async abstraction), and errors from handling `error` reports are fatal.
 If you would prefer to just propagate those errors, you can simply rethrow the event's `value`.